Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 Does short-term resilience look different from long-term resilience?

 For example, in the definition presented by Dyer and McGuinness, a resilient nurse should be able to return to a state of normalcy.
 There is certainly a need for nurses to be able to maintain a steadfast mind and emotional state in the short-term moments of acute crises with their patients.
-A nurse returning to work after a difficult shift just the day before has […]
+A nurse returning to work after a difficult shift just the day before has to find […]

 Why Do Journalists Ignore Nurses?